dmauser/PrivateLink/DNS-Scenario-Using-AD/readme.md

 -MasterServers 10.0.1.10,10.0.1.11
  ```

-4. Register additional domain controller (ONPREMDC2) to be part of the same DNS application partition (OnPremDNS).
+4. Register additional domain controller (ONPREMDC2) to be part of the same DNS application partition (OnPremDNS.contoso.corp).
 In case you have additional On-prem domain controllers you can re-run same command by specifying its name.

 ```powershell
 Register-DnsServerDirectoryPartition -Name $OPDNSADPartition -ComputerName $OPDC2